 During the issuing of the notary deed and the transfer of the property the seller shall prove before the public notary his\her property right over the real estate.
 Such a requirement does not concern the preliminary contract.
 It does not matter whether the seller is the owner of the real estate or not by the time of signing the preliminary contract.
 The latter is not binding for the legal effect of the preliminary contract.
 The preliminary contract represents a promise for selling of a real estate.
 A frequent legal construction is the responsibility of the seller to acquire/establish a real estate and afterwards to transfer it during the fulfillment under definite requirements and after the receiving of a definite price from the buyer.
 This is the most frequent case at the so-called contracts for construction order, where a person (seller/construction/contractor) undertakes to build a real estate, by which in most cases the property right should be transferred after the commissioning of the latter through the acquiring of Act Number 16 and the signing of a notary-certified final contract.

 The preliminary contract for purchasing of a real-estate shall be valid just in case the real estate is individualized in details.
 According to the mandatory case-law of the Supreme Cassation Court, an explicit requirement in a preliminary contract appears to be the individualization of the real estate by describing its surface and the rooms inside, but also the description of its borders, since “the surface represents only a function of the real estate borders”.
 For example, a preliminary contract for purchase of an apartment shall specify the apartment’s number, the garage, the surface, the floor on which the apartment is located, the description of the rooms, the common parts of the building as wells the neighbors.
+The above-mentioned preliminary contracts for "off-plan sales" deserve increased attention.
+Since at this stage there are no cadastral numbers, tax valuation, etc., construction has not yet begun and subsequent changes to the approved construction documents are possible, often only a brief description of the object without information about the neighbours and other necessary details is given.
+If the vagueness in the description of the object in the preliminary contract is so substantial that a reasonable conclusion for the will of the parties and the individualisation of the real estate as a single, independent object of property right, which differs from other similar objects by its own parameters, can’t be established, this can lead to problems for a successful claim under Art.
+19(3) of the Bulgarian Act for Obligations and Contracts for conclusion of the final contract.

 II.
 Why a preliminary contract should be signed?